 Backups are an important measure of protection against disaster scenarios.
 Each backup acts as a consistent snapshot of the Cassandra data existing at the time the backup is created.
 In addition to Cassandra data, this snapshot includes schema and metadata within the Cassandra cluster.
 In the event of a disaster, backups enable you to restore your hybrid instance to a previously operational state.
 Depending on the size of the hybrid instance, a single backup set may contain one or more backup files.

 What you need to know about Cassandra backups

 Cassandra is a replicated database that is configured to have at least three copies of your data in each region or data center.
 Cassandra uses streaming replication and read repairs to maintain the data replicas in each region or data center at any given point.

 In hybrid, Cassandra backups are not enabled by default.
 It's a good practice to enable Cassandra backups in the event your data is lost to a catastrophic failure.
 Cassandra backups are intended for use in cases of disaster recovery and not for restoring data loss caused by accidental deletion.

 Backups are created according to the schedule set in your

 overrides.yaml file.
 Once

-node, creates an archive file of the data, and sends the archive to the Cloud Storage bucket specified in
+node, creates an archive file of the data, and sends the archive to Cloud Storage or a directory on a

 What is backed up?